dkarthe/webjeda-blog/_posts/2015-12-10-how-to-create-and-host-a-website-on-github-pages.md

 These are some of the major advantages over other platforms, you'll realize more perks when you start using it.
 So let's start by creating a simple website.

+Github offers two types of web hosting

+1. User & Organization Pages: To host personal and organization website.

+2. Project Pages: To host all the project websites.

+My tutorial given here is for Project Pages.
+Got to the bottom to see how you can host using User Pages

 ##Step 1: Create a repository

 I hope you have signed up for Github, otherwise you can [sign up for free here](https://github.com).
 Once you have signed up you have to create a repository by clicking on the **+** symbol on the top-right corner as shown in the screenshot.